tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 Use the first section of the notebook to demonstrate how to create a streaming DataFrame and plot the data with streamz and hvplot.
 Highlight the following points:

-* The streamz library provides a [DataFrame-like interface](https://streamz.readthedocs.io/en/latest/dataframes.html) that can accept Stream and a example to form a streaming DataFrame.
+* The streamz library provides a [DataFrame-like interface](https://streamz.readthedocs.io/en/latest/dataframes.html) that can accept Stream and an example to form a streaming DataFrame.

   ```python
   stream = Stream()